modular-magician/terraform-provider-google-beta/website/docs/r/app_engine_standard_app_version.html.markdown

   (Optional)
   Maximum number of instances to run for this version.
 Set to zero to disable maxInstances configuration.

+Hm, this should make a mess in the diffs.
+Hm, this should make a mess in the diffs.
+Hm, this should make a mess in the diffs.
+Hm, this should make a mess in the diffs.
+Hm, this should make a mess in the diffs.
 The `basic_scaling` block supports:

 * `idle_timeout` -